sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

   % them - in which case, delete the | characters.
   \begin{tabular}{ | c || l | r | S | c |  }

-    % Whenever we what to draw a horizontal 'border' line, use \hline.
+    % Whenever we want to draw a horizontal 'border' line, use \hline.
     % The booktabs package also offers \toprule, \midrule, and \bottomrule,
     % which some people prefer on aesthetic grounds, but \hline is closest
     % to the style produced by Word.